prefapp/tfm/modules/aws-eks/README.md

 This Terraform module simplifies the creation and configuration of an **Amazon Elastic Kubernetes Service (EKS)** cluster on AWS.
 Below is a description of the main features and components of the module:

-- **VPC Configuration**: The module provides a pre-configured VPC with public and private subnets, facilitating the creation of secure and isolated environments.
 - **EKS Configuration**: Allows the creation of an EKS cluster with custom options such as the _Kubernetes_ version, API access, and efficient node management.
 - **Node Group Management**: Facilitates the creation and management of node groups with various configurations, such as instance types, desired, minimum, and maximum capacity, and tags.
 - **IAM Authentication and Authorization**: Offers flexibility in managing IAM users and roles for authentication in the EKS cluster, allowing the addition of additional IAM users and roles.